zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 Sathipatthana Question Sammapmain Question
 There are three other quirtions.
 Influenza Question Power Question To do is to question the body.
 There are three unicrued quirtions.
-Soan Question of Alumni Routes Question on Productivity Nirvana Question about it.
+Soan Question of Alumni Routes Question on Productivity Nibbana Question about it.

 [APZ 150.7] (#apz150 .7) {#apz150 .7 .ref .apz} "Critique of him is from him